Code-Institute-Submissions/my_dash_app/README.md

-# Stock DashBoard
+# NASTAC Plotly Stock DashBoard

-The idea for this project came from a D3 Stock DasBoard that I had prevouisly seen.
-After completing the modules in our syllabus & seeing that they are small I wanted to find a libereirey that I could build a dashboard with minimil code & still have the same effect, but most importantly I wanted the dashboard to clearly define the data & work, & operate efficently & seemlsy, & the fact I could use python while this is not a massive dash board , it does excalty what it suppossed to do , it is also very easy to use, with minmil color so as to not distracte from the objective, which is to allow users to select one or more stocks, a start and end date, and have the closing stock prices displayed as a time series,
+- The idea for this project came from a D3 Stock DasBoard that I had prevouisly seen.
+After completing the modules in our
+ - syllabus & seeing that they are small I wanted to find a libereirey that I could build a dashboard with minimil
+ - code & still have the same effect, but most importantly I wanted the dashboard to clearly define the data & for the dashboard operate
+ - efficently & seemlsy, & the fact I could use python while this is not a massive dash board , it does excalty what it suppossed to do ,
+ - it is also very easy to use, with minimil color so as to not distracte from the objective, which is to
+ - allow users to select one or more stocks, a start and end date, and have the closing stock prices displayed as a time series,

- So I started looking into liberiers such excel, tableau, even power point,& then I discoverd the annocement by plotly, While there are some draw backs to ploty , such as a very basic authorisation package that comes in the way a separate dash-auth package. dash-auth provides two methods of authentication: HTTP Basic Auth and Plotly OAuth.
+ - So I started looking into liberiers such excel, tableau, even power point,& then I discoverd the annocement by plotly,
+ - While there are some draw backs to ploty , such as a very basic authorisation package that comes in the way a separate dash-auth package.
+ - dash-auth provides two methods of authentication: HTTP Basic Auth and Plotly OAuth.

- HTTP Basic Auth is one of the simplest forms of authentication on the web.
+ - HTTP Basic Auth is one of the simplest forms of authentication on the web.

- you the developer hardcode a set of usernames and passwords in your code and send those usernames and passwords to your viewers.
-There are a few limitations to HTTP Basic Auth:
+ - you the developer hardcode a set of usernames and passwords in your code and send those usernames and passwords to your viewers.
+ - There are a few limitations to HTTP Basic Auth:

- Users can not log out of applications
+ - Users can not log out of applications

- You are responsible for sending the usernames and passwords to your viewers over a secure channel
+ - You are responsible for sending the usernames and passwords to your viewers over a secure channel

- Your viewers can not create their own account and cannot change their password
+ - Your viewers can not create their own account and cannot change their password

- You are responsible for safely storing the username and password pairs in your code.
+ - You are responsible for safely storing the username and password pairs in your code.

- While these draw backs are sugnifecent , the ease in which plotly is designed really makes up for the draw backs,
+ - While these draw backs are sugnifecent , the ease in which plotly is designed really makes up for the draw backs,

- Such as creating a whole dashboard using html ,css ,python ,markdown in just 1 file.
+ - Such as creating a whole dashboard using html ,css ,python ,markdown in just 1 file.

- with the flask framework for the ease of deployment to heroku,
+ - with the flask framework for the ease of deployment to heroku,

- it becomes a very small light but powerfull stack of software technologys.
+ - it becomes a very small light but powerfull stack of software technologys.

- Creating an account on plotly was a breese , but the cloud console does take some getting used to,
+ - Creating an account on plotly was a breese , but the cloud console does take some getting used to,

- the ploty documentaion is excellent
+ - the ploty documentaion is excellent